Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

 ##### Answer: 4

-The return value of `typeof myNumber (OR) typeof myString` is always the truthy value (either "number" or "string").
+The return value of `typeof myNumber (OR) typeof myString` is always the truthy value (either “number” or “string”).
 Since ! operator converts the value to a boolean value, the value of both `!typeof myNumber or !typeof myString` is always false.
 Hence the if condition fails and control goes to else block.

 ------------------------------------------------------------------------